-However, women who need to have an emergency C-section occasionally require general anesthesia, so they're unconscious (or "asleep") during the delivery and won't remember anything or feel any pain.
+Sometimes, a woman who needs an emergency C-section might require general anesthesia, so she'll be unconscious (or "asleep") during the delivery and won't remember anything or feel any pain.

 C-sections today are, in general, safe for both mother and baby.
 However, there are risks with any kind of surgery.
 Potential C-section risks include:

-- increased bleeding (that could, though rarely, result in a blood transfusion)
+- increased bleeding (that could, though rarely, require a blood transfusion)

-- infection (antibiotics are usually given to help prevent infection)
+- infection (antibiotics are usually given to help prevent this)